Tejas242/c-cube-starter/README.md

 # C<sup>3</sup> Starter Template

-This is a starter templare for the newly formed coding club in my college. 🚫🚫**Heavily Under Development**🚫🚫.
+This is a starter template for the newly formed coding club in my college. 🚫🚫**Heavily Under Development**🚫🚫.

 ## Steps to get it running